binarynonsense/comic-book-reader/README.md

   - .cbz
   - .cbr
   - .pdf
+  - .epub (images only)
 - Windowed (simple UI) and full-screen (no UI) modes.
 - 'Fit to width' and 'fit to height' views.
+- Page rotation.
 - If available, it automatically restores the previous session's opened book and page, and remembers the last 10 books' page positions.

 ## Controls:

 - Toolbar :
-  - buttons: 'open file', 'previous page', 'next page', 'fit to width', 'fit to height' and 'toggle fullscreen'.
+  - buttons: 'open file', 'previous page', 'next page', 'fit to width', 'fit to height', 'rotate counterclockwise', 'rotate clockwise' and 'toggle fullscreen'.
   - slider: use it to quickly go to any page in the book.
 - Keys:
   - 'right arrow' or 'page down' to go the next page.